TWA Flight 3: Conspiracy

-In the book My Lunches with Orson, Orson Welles claims that he had been told by a security agent that Flight 3 was shot down by Nazi agents who knew of the route in advance.
+In the 2013 book My Lunches with Orson, Orson Welles claims that he had been told by a security agent that Flight 3 was shot down by Nazi agents who knew of the route in advance.
 He also claimed that news of the shooting was kept quiet to prevent vigilante action against Americans of German ancestry.
-This theory has been questioned by Robert Matzen in his book Fireball: Carole Lombard and the Mystery of Flight 3.
+Neither claim was confirmed.